guillaumedbk/P5_Blog_Guillaume_De_Backre/README.md

 composer install
 ```
 ## Notes
-You will need to fill in the information for the database in an .env file
+You will need to fill in the information for the database in an ".env" file.
 With the following elements:
 DB_NAME, DB_HOST, DB_USERNAME, DB_PASSWORD

 ## Code Quality - Symfony Insight